EduGonO/notes/notes/About.md

 ⠀ ⠀
 ⠀ ⠀

-As of today, no one knows how to translate paintings, flowers or music into language.
-Their beauty is implicit and exclusive to their form, which is why it's so hard to explain how a particular piece of art makes us feel.

-⠀ ⠀
-⠀ ⠀

 find the way by moonlight

 see the dawn before

 the rest of the world

+⠀ ⠀
+⠀ ⠀

+*As of today, no one knows how to translate paintings, flowers or music into language.
+Their beauty is implicit and exclusive to their form, which is why it's so hard to explain how a particular piece of art makes us feel.*

 ⠀ ⠀